2020 U.S. Open Cup: Second round

 The second round was scheduled to take place on April 7–9 with 29 matches, a modern-era Open Cup record.
 19 winners from the First Round will be joined by 6 teams from USL1, 8 from NISA, and 25 from USL Championship (USLC).
 Pairings were made geographically when possible and announced on January 29.

 Third round

 The third round draw was to be conducted on April 10, with 20 matches planned to be played on April 21–23.
 29 winners from the Second Round will be joined by the 11 lower-ranked American MLS teams in the 2019 season's final standings.

 Round of 32

 The round of 32 draw was to be conducted on April 24, with 16 matches to be played on May 19–20.
 20 winners from the Third Round would join the 12 higher-ranked MLS teams.

 Round of 16 and beyond

-The draw for the round of 16 and quarter-finals was to be conducted on May 21.
+The draw for the round of 16 and quarterfinals was to be conducted on May 21.
 Beginning with the Round of 16, match dates would have been flexibly scheduled as follows: